vboyev-MSFT/defender-docs/defender-endpoint/network-protection.md

 For more information, see [Troubleshoot endpoint blocks](web-protection-overview.md#troubleshoot-endpoint-blocks).

-If you're using the Microsoft Edge browser, use a different query for Microsoft Defender SmartScreen events:
+If you're using the Microsoft Edge browser, use this query for Microsoft Defender SmartScreen events:

 ```kusto